-According to Minhag Chabad All times listed are for Melbourne only
+According to Minhag Chabad All times listed are for Melbourne only Comments or questions: rabbi@youngyeshivah.com.au

-Comments, questions or to subscribe: rabbi@youngyeshivah.com.au

 PURIM PREPARATIONS

 An inspiring Purim is the product of diligent preparation.
 In the days prior to Purim, one should review the Halachos of Purim, learn Maamarim which focus on the inner dimension of Purim, and make appropriate Mivtzoim preparations.